madkins23/go-serial/README.md

 Some obstacles to generalizing serialization of objects that have interface fields.

-#### No Class Names in Serialized Formats
+#### No Type Names in Serialized Formats

-Existing serializing code doesn't recognize the need to represent interface values as being of specific classes.
+Existing serializing code doesn't recognize the need to represent interface values as being of specific types.
 There is no extra information of this type in JSON or YAML.

-It is possible to override the marshaling code for classes that implement specific interfaces that need to be serialized.
+It is possible to override the marshaling code for types that implement specific interfaces that need to be serialized.
-Actually attempting to implement `MarshalXXXX()` to wrap such output with an extra level structure to provide the class name generally results in stack overflow.
+Actually attempting to implement `MarshalXXXX()` to wrap such output with an extra level structure to provide the type name generally results in stack overflow.
 It is always necessary to actually serialize the object that is being wrapped which then invokes the same method again and so forth and so on.
 There is `context.Context` or dynamic variable mechanism to use to pass a flag to avoid the wrapping the second time.

-#### No Index of Class Names
+#### No Index of Type Names

-Any serialized class name will be a string.
+Any serialized type name will be a string.
-Go has no support for looking up a `Type` object by class name.
+Go has no support for looking up a `Type` object by type name.

-#### No Hook to Instantiate Named Classes for Interface Values
+#### No Hook to Instantiate Named Types for Interface Values

 Serialization packages provide `UnmarshalXXXX()` methods for customizing deserialization behavior.
-If type `Alpha` has an interface field than _that_ class, not the ones that must be deserialized to fill the interface field, must have the method.
+If type `Alpha` has an interface field than _that_ type, not the ones that must be deserialized to fill the interface field, must have the method.